davemlacroix/ninja-shop-api/README.md

 > >   `dotnet restore`

 ### Run the project
-Drill into to the api project: `cd ninja-shop.api` you may then trigger a dotnet run to start the api on port 5000 (http://localhost:5000)
+Drill into to the api project: `cd ninja-shop.api` and then trigger the following:
+>>`dotnet run`

+The api is now running on port 5000 (http://localhost:5000)

 To run the unit tests, drill into the tests folder "cd ninja-shop.tests" and run `dotnet test`. if successful, you should recieve: